pulibrary/connect-four/README.md

 # Connect Four

-A in-browser implementation of the connect four game for the JavaScript/Bootstrap checkpoint project.
+An in-browser implementation of the connect four game for the JavaScript/Bootstrap checkpoint project.